zhongpc/drxnet/README.md

 **Due to the high value of the DRX test dataset and the universal models**, we apologize that the pretrained weights will not be released at this moment.
 We provided an example script for DRXNet training using the initial ten cycles of Li1.2Mn0.4Ti0.4O2.0 (LMTO) (see `./examples/train_example/`, simply run `python train_LMTO.py`).

-The model and the training scheme are highly expandable to other systems, such as element-doping in NCM materials, high-entropy Na-ion cathode, etc. The practitioners can customize their own electrochemical dataset and parameterize the model to make predictions.
+The model and the training scheme are highly expandable to other systems, such as element-doping in NCM materials, high-entropy Na-ion cathode, etc. Practitioners can customize their own electrochemical dataset and parameterize the model to make predictions.